What is Plywood?

 - Light partition walls

-For internal applications, that will not be exposed to moisture, you should choose a plywood that has a technical class of EN636-1S and use an EN314 Class 1 bond.
-Applications include packing cases, furniture, and shelving.
+Internal Applications: Typically used in situations that will not be exposed to moisture, you should choose a panel that has a technical class of EN636-1S and has an EN314 Class 1 bond.

-For applications that will experience occasional wetting, including humidity and condensation (for example in bathrooms), you should choose an EN636-2S plywood with an EN314 Class 2 bond.
-This is ideal for roofing, floors, and walls.
+External Applications: This will be situations that will experience occasional wetting, including humidity and condensation (for example in bathrooms), and you should choose EN636-2S exterior plywood with an EN314 Class 2 bond.
+Marine grade plywood is an excellent choice in most cases because it is moisture resistant, and resilient against delamination and fungal attacks.

-For structural applications that will be constantly exposed to the elements, for example, walls, roofing, and floors, you will need an EN636-3S class plywood with an EN314 Class 3 bond.
+For structural applications, such as storage crates, we recommend using a structural plywood.
+If it will be constantly exposed to the elements, for example if a crate is being stored in an exterior-based yard, you will need structural plywood that is EN636-3S with an EN314 Class 3 bond.